 Welcome to NEC!
-As Chair of the Music Theory Department, I am writing to let you know what to expect when you arrive in late August.
-During Orientation week we will be giving several placement exams to all incoming undergraduate students.
+The faculty of the Music Theory Department look forward to meeting you and working with you throughout your journey at the Conservatory.
+We are writing to let you know what to expect when you arrive in late August.
+During Orientation Week, we will be giving several placement exams to all incoming undergraduate students.
 These exams will help us to place you in the appropriate courses in the fall.

 We regard four skills as especially important:

 - singing (including music reading)

 - writing (for instance, notational exercises such as four-part writing, and musical analysis)

 These four skills are interconnected: developing your singing skills, for instance, will help you with your writing skills and vice versa.